Overview

 Encourage

-high fluid intake, if the patient is not under any fluid restriction, to
+high fluid intake, if the person is not under any fluid restriction, to

 keep his mouth fresh.